datacarpentry/semester-biology/materials/course-intro.md

 * Readings
     * Read before relevant class
     * No need to do any challenges or exercises in readings
+* Lessons
+    * Alternating short videos (to introduce idea) and exercise (to start using that idea)
+    * Whether you are treating the class as synchronous or asynchronous alternating between video and exercise will be most effective for most of you
 * Lectures
     * Lectures notes used in class
 	* Not expected to read in advance; may be useful for review